cbhushan/bashmenot-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`var*`_

-Checks the specified variables are set and not empty; dies otherwise.
+Checks the specified variables are set and not empty; otherwise, dies.

 ```
 function foo () {